jonathancraddock/Cachet-Config/README.md

 * `/api/v1/metrics` list all metrics
 * `/api/v1/metrics/1` query a specific metric

+> If you make a POST request to `https://cachet.example.com/api/v1/metrics/1/points` supplying the API key and the data `{"value":75}` (for example) you're able to successfully log the data-point, but there appears to be an issue with UTC vs BST.

 ### Maintenance:
 * (Don't know if this can be queried via their API?)